backstage/backstage/plugins/catalog/README.md

 yarn dev
 ```

-This will launch both the front and backend in same window, populated some example entities.
+This will launch both frontend and backend in the same window, populated with some example entities.

 ## Links